 commit and push, then delete the worktree.

-The agents ran separately.
-While worktree 1 was checking fill rates on the patient service table, worktree 2 was already testing its third UUID on the lab table.
-When one agent found a bug in a shared utility function, it fixed the bug in its own branch and the other agents were not affected.
+The agents ran independently.
+While worktree 1 was checking fill rates on the patient service table, worktree 2 was already on its third UUID.
+When one agent found a bug in a shared utility function, it fixed the bug in its own branch, and the other agents kept going.

-After the first batch finished and merged, I started the next four.
-The whole process felt more like reviewing work than doing it.
+After the first batch finished and merged, we started the next four.
+The whole experience felt more like reviewing work than doing it.
+Honestly, this took a moment to get used to.
+After a few rounds, the rhythm became natural.
+Open four terminals, kick off four agents, let them run, come back to review.

 the other half: template coverage

-We have a coverage check: compare each template against its data dictionary and count what percentage of the fields are actually mapped.
+We have a coverage check that compares each template against its data dictionary and counts what percentage of the source fields are actually mapped to FHIR.
 If it is below 90%, the template needs more work.

-With 15 templates to check, I used the same approach: four worktrees, grouped by data source type.
+With 15 templates to check, we used the same approach.
+Four worktrees, grouped by data source type:

 - worktree 1: maternal death reporting templates